openmc-dev/openmc/docs/source/methods/criticality.rst

 include the simulation of nuclear reactors, spent fuel pools, nuclear weapons, and other fissile systems.
 The term criticality calculation is also synonymous with the term eigenvalue calculation.
-The reason for this is that the transport equation becomes an eigenvalue value equation if a fissionable source is present since then the source of neutrons will depend on the flux of neutrons itself.
+The reason for this is that the transport equation becomes an eigenvalue equation if a fissionable source is present since then the source of neutrons will depend on the flux of neutrons itself.
 Criticality simulations using Monte Carlo methods are becoming increasingly common with the advent of high-performance computing.